61st Engineer Legion Mixed Battalion

 61 BMGL - CTL - Foreign Legion - Construction Company - Canjuers - Captain Stemberger - Captain Pierquin - 1976

-Captain Stemberger (left, with the unit fanion).
-A simple legionnaire in 1949, he took over the Legion Company 61e BMGL in May 1975 and retired in October 1976.
-Captain Pierquin (right), a non-Legion officer from airborne units, succeeded him.
+Captain Stemberger (left, holding the unit fanion).
+A former legionnaire who enlisted in 1949, he took command of the Legion Company in May 1975 and retired in October 1976.
+He was succeeded by Captain Pierquin (right), a non-Legion officer from airborne units.

 61 BMGL - CTL - Foreign Legion - Construction Company - Canjuers - Fire Fighting Platoon - 1976

-A group of the Fire Fighting Platoon at Canjuers, 1976.
-The platoon – composed exclusively of legionnaires – consisted of five groups monitoring the entire camp.
+A group from the Fire-Fighting Platoon at Canjuers, 1976.
+The platoon, composed exclusively of legionnaires, consisted of five groups that monitored the entire camp.

 61 BMGL - CTL - Foreign Legion - Construction Company - Canjuers - Saint Barbara Day - 1976

-Saint Barbara Day (December 4), the holiday of all French engineers to commemorate their patron.
-The holiday is celebrated annually.
-Here, the Foreign Legion Music Band and the CTL legionnaires at Canjuers, early December 1976.
+Saint Barbara Day (December 4), the annual holiday of French engineers honoring their patron saint.
+Here, the Foreign Legion Band and CTL legionnaires at Canjuers, early December 1976.

 61 BMGL - CTL - Foreign Legion - Construction Company - Canjuers - Firing Range of Amandiers - 1976